LucasMYSDev/ML-Model-from-Scatch/README.md

 - **Naive Bayes:** Naive Bayes is a probabilistic classifier that applies Bayes' theorem with the assumption of independence between features.
 It is commonly used for text classification and spam filtering.

+- **Random Forest:** Random Forest is an ensemble learning method that combines multiple decision trees to create a more robust and accurate model.
+It uses a technique called bagging, where each tree is trained on a random subset of the data and features.

+   Random Forest is particularly effective in handling high-dimensional datasets and reducing overfitting.
+It leverages the diversity of individual decision trees to make predictions by aggregating their results.

+- **AdaBoost:** AdaBoost, short for Adaptive Boosting, is another ensemble learning method that combines multiple weak classifiers to create a strong classifier.
+It iteratively adjusts the weights of misclassified samples to focus on the difficult examples.

+   AdaBoost assigns higher weights to misclassified samples in each iteration, which allows subsequent weak classifiers to prioritize them.
+By combining the predictions of multiple weak classifiers, AdaBoost improves overall accuracy.

 ### Unsupervised Learning

 - **Principal Component Analysis (PCA):** PCA is a dimensionality reduction technique used to identify patterns and reduce the number of features in a dataset while preserving the most important information.